mehi-shokri/deside/README.md

-As the wires are very close and not shielded against each other it is theorized that a fortuitous leakage of information goes from the data wire to the ground wire and/or cable shielding due to electromagnetic coupling.
+As wires are very close and not shielded against each other it is theorized that a fortuitous leakage of information goes from the data wire to the ground wire and/or cable shielding due to electromagnetic coupling.